marbre/iree/docs/website/docs/guides/deployment-configurations/gpu-rocm.md

 Python packages are regularly published to [PyPI](https://pypi.org/user/google-iree-pypi-deploy/).
 See the [Python Bindings](../../reference/bindings/python.md) page for more details.
-The core `iree-compiler` package includes the ROCm compiler:
+The core `iree-base-compiler` package includes the ROCm compiler:

 --8<-- "docs/website/docs/guides/deployment-configurations/snippets/_iree-compiler-from-release.md"